tiagodgy/tiagodgy/README.md

 # Hello World 🚀

-My name is Tiago Godoy, born in Brazil, I'm a software developer and a software engineer in development.I like working with hardware as well, in the past I have worked on personal projects using Arduino, RaspberryPi, CNC and 3D printing technologies.
+My name is Tiago Godoy, born in Brazil, I'm a software developer and a software engineer in development.

-Take a look at side project I'm currently working on:
-<a href="https://www.ezboard.tech" alt="SideProject" target="_blank">ezboard.tech</a>

-#### You can check out my other social medias bellow:
+#### You can check out my other projects bellow:

 <p align="left">
   <a href="https://www.linkedin.com/in/tiago-moreira-0137811b9/" alt="Linkedin">